Perkele meaning — a Finn in the cold, expression of controlled frustration and resigned intensity

 10 Times Perkele Was the Only Appropriate Response

 Few words carry weight the way perkele does.
-Originally the name of Ukko, the ancient Finnish god of thunder, it passed through centuries of use until it became something else entirely: the word Finns reach for when language fails and feeling takes over.
-Not rage, exactly.
-Not a tantrum.
-Something more precise than that.
+Originally the name of Ukko, the ancient Finnish god of thunder, it passed through centuries of use until it became something else entirely, the word Finns reach for when language fails and feeling takes over.
+It is not rage, exactly, and not a tantrum.
+It is something more precise than that.
 The full meaning of perkele takes time to understand.
 The situations below do not.

 Here are ten moments when it is the only honest response.
 They are arranged in order of escalating severity.